GSS-Cogs/csvcubed-r/README.md

 ```

 Finally, generate the JSON metadata called “my-data.json”, use the
-commented code:
+commented code(we have prevented generating a file):

 ``` r
 #generate.json.configuration(config, "my-data.json")
 ```

-Make sure your csv file has the same name, use the commented code:
+Make sure your csv file has the same name, use the commented code(we
+have prevented generating a file):

 ``` r
 #write.csv(example.data, "my-data.csv")